Robustness and Structure Preservation in Flow-Based Generative Models via Wasserstein Path-Space Divergences: Population-level error bounds for flow-based models on

-Score functions are typically approximated by optimizing parametrized vector fields with respect to the discretization of one of several score-matching objective functions.
-The \textit{denoising score matching} (DSM) \cite{vincent2011connection} objective is defined as:
+The score approximation $\mathbf{s}_\theta$ is typically obtained via score matching, which is commonly achieved by optimizing parameterized vector fields with respect to a chosen score matching objective function.
+For example, the \textit{denoising score matching} (DSM) \cite{vincent2011connection} objective is defined as:

-where $\eta^{x'}(s)$ denotes the conditional probability from $x'$ at time 0 to $x$ of \cref{eq:forward} at time $s$.
-In addition, we also introduce two other types of score-matching objectives.
+where $\eta^{x'}(s)$ denotes the conditional probability from $x'$ at time 0 to $x$ of \eqref{eq:forward} at time $s$.
+In addition, we also introduce two other variants of score matching objectives.
+The \textit{explicit score matching} (ESM) objective \cite{song2020score} is defined as: